 Amy H. Koltz, J.D.

 Amy H. Koltz, J.D. is the Executive Director for the Wisconsin Foreclosure Mediation Network (WFMN) and the Metro Milwaukee Foreclosure Mediation Program (MMFMP), operated through Metro Milwaukee Mediation Services, Inc., a Wisconsin non-profit.
 This corporation is under contract with the Milwaukee County Clerk of Circuit Courts, and funding through the Wisconsin Trust Account Foundation (WisTAF) and CDBG funding through the City of Milwaukee.
-Since 2003, she has been engaged in dispute resolution program design and administration, working closely with case management software developers to implement streamlined processes utilizing cutting edge technology.
+Since 2003, she has been engaged in dispute resolution program design and administration.

 Ms. Koltz formerly served as Director of Operations for MMFMP & WFMN.
 Responsibilities included overseeing daily support staff, student interns and volunteers; developing and implementing process improvements; and serving as a resource on policy and procedures for MMFMP support persons, program participants and coordinators of foreclosure mediation programs in counties throughout the state.
 In addition, Ms. Koltz has mediated hundreds of cases through MMFMP and the Mortgage Modification Mediation Program for the Bankruptcy Court in both the Eastern and Western Districts of Wisconsin.